oriAngel62/-Client-Server-Chat/README.md

 This is Stage one of Client ServerChat task in advnace 2 course.

-The task was coded by Avia Hadad, Ori Angle, and David Gurovic The project main repository can be found at:
+The task was coded by Avia Hadad, Ori Angle, and David Gurovic.
+The project main repository can be found at:

 https://github.com/oriAngel62/Client-Server-Chat